Minicomic: Overview

 In North America, the United Kingdom, and Malaysia, minicomics are rarely found in traditional "direct market" comic-book stores; they are often sold directly by the artist at book fairs or through the mail, ordered from websites, or handled by small bookstores and distributors that carry zines.
 In terms of production and distribution issues and their audience, minicomics—of all of the sizes and types mentioned above—have much more in common with each other, and with zines, than with any traditionally published comics.
 In Europe many specialized comic books stores have a special little corner dedicated to the odd off-size little self-printed books.
 At comic book conventions, such as the one in Angoulême, there are large markets where the little books are available.
-Because most of the books are rather cheap and were printed in limited quantities (usually a run of 200 copies or so, but sometimes lower than 50), they have become a target of collecters.
+Because most of the books are rather cheap and were printed in limited quantities (usually a run of 200 copies or so, but sometimes lower than 50), they have become a target of collectors.

 Minicomics typically have no editorial oversight, and both their content and quality vary widely.
 Many of the creators of minicomics do not expect to make a significant amount of money, or even cover their costs, with the price they charge for their comics.
 Due to this nature of minicomics not being profit-generators, there is oftentimes a higher feeling of freedom in their creation.
 Jeffery Brown notes, "The great thing about zines is, because they're expected to lose money, there's no economic imperative at work, so you get a purity to the art that rarely happens elsewhere in 'normal' publishing."